SvitlanaKo/documentation/dev_guide/extend_and_customize/how_to_add_an_extension_to_oro_marketplace.rst

 How to Add an Extension to the OroCRM Marketplace
 =================================================

-The `OroCRM Marketplace`_ is the place where developers can publish their extensions and customers can obtain them.
+The `OroPlatform Marketplace`_ is the place where developers can publish their extensions and customers can obtain them.

 There are two types of extensions in the OroCRM Marketplace: free and paid.
 Free extensions are distributed directly from the Marketplace, whereas paid extensions must be purchased from the publisher’s website.